 Autism Acceptance - 6 week course

-12 hours worth of talks, content and Q&A for £40
+12 hours worth of talks, content and Q&A for only £40

 Spectrum Gaming has a huge focus on advocacy - ensuring autistic young people's voices are heard, and one way we are aiming to do this is by offering indepth autism training, focused on the lived experience of autistic young people.